bentodev/bentolang/docs/bento in a nutshell.md

     <b>Hello.</b>
 ```

+###9.5 Lateral Inheritance

+Bento supports a kind of inheritance which works outside the standard implementation inheritance chain defined by the ```super``` or ```sub``` keywords.

-9.4 Multiple Inheritance
+###9.4 Multiple Inheritance

-Bento supports multiple inheritance, that is, a definition may have multiple superdefinitions.
-But the effect of multiple inheritance varies with the kind of inheritance.
+As noted earlier, a definition may have multiple supertypes.
+In such a case a definition may inherit from more than one supertype, which is commonly known as multiple inheritance.
+But whether and exactly how this works depends on the kind of inheritance.

+For implementation inheritance, the system selects the first elegible definition in the list of superdefinitions to be the superdefinition for implementation purposes.
+A definition is elegible if it has a parameter list that matches the arguments supplied at runtime, and has an inheritance keyword that is compatible with the definition being instantiated.

 For interface inheritance, all child definitions of all superdefinitions are available.
-When resolving a reference to a child in a superdefinition, Bento looks first at the effective superdefinition; if it has a child of the given name, it is selected.
+When resolving a reference to a child in a superdefinition, Bento looks first at the implementation superdefinition (the one selected by the logic for implementation inheritance); if it has a child of the given name, it is selected.
 If it does not, then Bento searches the superdefinitions in the order they are listed.

-For implementation inheritance, the system selects the first elegible definition in the list of superdefinitions to be the superdefinition for implementation purposes.
-A definition is elegible if it has a parameter list that matches the arguments supplied at runtime, and has an inheritance keyword that is compatible with the definition being instantiated.

-9.5 Lateral Inheritance
+In the case of lateral inheritance, all lateral superdefinitions (ones containing the ```next``` keyword) are implemented, in the order they appear.

+The single exception to multiple inheritance is override inheritance, which allows only a single superdefinition, the keyword ```this```.

-10. Collections
+##10.
+Collections

 A collection is a definition which associates a name with multiple values which may be referenced individually using an index.
 Bento supports two kinds of collections, arrays and tables.

-10.1 Arrays
+###10.1 Arrays

 In an array, the values exist in a sequence, and individual values are referenced using an integer index, indicating the zero-based position of the value in the sequence.
 Arrays and array indexes are denoted by ```[``` and ```]``` (square brackets).
 Example:
 ```